00sapo/wikicfp-ggs/Readme.md

 ## 2. Usage

+Two columns are added to the list of calls.

+The first shows the GGS score.
+By clicking on it, the GGS website shows up, as well as the detected acronym and search string.

+In the second column, two links to SJR and Scholar queries are added.

+Each call detected as predatory is dropped with a line.

+The above data are also available on the pages of each call.

 ### 2.1. `n/a`
 If the `GSS` column is `n/a`, it means that:
 1. the cfp is for a journal
 2. the conference is very bad (not available in GGS)
-3. the conference was not matched by my algorithm
+3. the conference was not matched by my algorithm (this usually does not happen)
 4. the conference is new

 ### 2.2. `err`
 If the `GSS` column is `err`, it means that:
 1. the GGS score was malformed (no known cases)
-2. the algorithm has found more than one match for this conference
+2. the algorithm has found more than one match for this conference (rare case)

 In any of the above cases, I strongly suggest you to
-1. check scholar, sjr and GGS rankings via the provided links (you can click the `GGS` table header to go the GGS website)
+1. check Scholar, SJR and GGS rankings via the provided links (you can click the `GGS` score to go the GGS website)
 2. if you do not find the conference/journal on these databases, only publish if you really trust the organizers.